kiboschool/course-c4s-writing/src/communicating-for-success/writing-well/the-writing-process.md

 7. Revise your draft (**Revising**)
    - **Guiding question:** Does my message achieve my purpose?
 If not, what changes do I need to make so that it fulfils my purpose?
 8. Edit your draft (**Editing**)
-   - **Guiding question:** What additional changes do I need to make to improve my message?
+   - **Guiding question:** What changes do I need to make to improve my message?
 Are there any errors that should be corrected?
 9. Polish your draft (**Proofreading**)
    - **Guiding question:** Are there any errors left in my message that I need to remove to achieve my purpose?